openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/platform-support.md

 > For more details about this issue, refer to the [GitHub issue](https://github.com/canonical/microk8s/issues/3695).

 :::info
-For further **Configuration of Replicated Storage** including storage pools, storage class, persistent volume claims, and application setup, refer to the [offical documentation](../replicated-storage-user-guide/rs-configuration.md).
+For further **Configuration of Replicated PV Mayastor** including storage pools, storage class, persistent volume claims, and application setup, refer to the [offical documentation](../replicated-pv-mayastor/rs-configuration.md).
 :::